 Three major dimensions are of concern to depict the concept of modal competition:

 - Market area competition is the third dimension of modal competition, which is tied to geographical considerations.
-It mainly concerns transport terminals that are drawing users and their associated flows from their surroundings.
-In the above example, locations A and B have their own exclusive market areas over which that have a clear advantage.
+It mainly concerns transport terminals that are drawing users and their associated flows from their surroundings (hinterlands).
+In the above example, locations A and B have their own exclusive market areas over which they have a clear advantage.
 Competition occurs over a portion of the territory where the respective advantages of locations A and B are not clear; the competition margin.
 Technical improvements have increased competition margins as terminals such as ports are competing over overlapping market areas that may span whole regions.